nweiyue/tp/docs/DeveloperGuide.md

 Step 3. `EnterSessionCommandParser#parse()` checks if there argument passed is valid.
 If the argument is valid, a `EnterSessionCommand` will be created and `EnterSessionCommand#execute()` will be called by the `LogicManager`.

+Step 4. `ModelManager#enterSession()` will be called by `EnterSession#execute()` and the displayed tab will be switched to Current Session.
+Details of session 2 will be displayed to the user.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** If an invalid argument is found, a `ParseException` will be thrown and the execution terminates.

 </div><br>

-Step 4. `Model#enterSession()` will be called by `EnterSession#execute()` and the displayed tab will be switched to Current Session.
-Details of session 2 will be displayed to the user.

 The following sequence diagram shows how the enter session operation works: